How Much Does It Cost to Break a Lease?

 Type of rental agreement

-Traditional rental agreements are for a certain period of time (like 12 months) and must be renewed before the year is up to guarantee lodging for another year.
-You most likely signed this type of agreement.
+Traditional rental agreements are for a certain period of time (usually 12 months) and must be renewed before the year is up to guarantee the lease for another year.
+But there are also other types of rental agreements, like month-to-month, short-term, rent-to-own and sublease agreements.
+Your penalty for breaking a lease could vary depending on the type of lease you sign.

 Duties and obligations

-The lease agreement also outlines the specific duties and obligations of both the landlord and tenant.
+The lease agreement outlines the specific duties and obligations of both the landlord and tenant.
 For example, landlords are legally required to provide a safe and habitable property for their tenants.
 This requirement includes factors like ensuring running water, access to power, secure windows and doors, and no pests or mold.

 Early termination clause

-The contract will also explicitly state what will happen if you break a lease before the contract length is up, in what is called an early termination clause.
-Feniak stresses that this is the most important part of your contract to review when considering breaking your lease.
+The contract will also explicitly state what will happen if you break a lease before the contract is up.
+This is called an early termination clause.

 “An early termination clause is a section in a lease agreement that outlines terms under which the lease could be terminated before the lease period expires,” Feniak said.
 “Knowing the ins and outs of this clause is essential as it often includes conditions under which an early termination is permitted and any associated fees.”